zooniverse/help/docs/best-practices/4-resources.md

 - [Zooniverse GitHub](https://github.com/zooniverse) &mdash; Zooniverse’s code base.
 You can submit issues and pull requests.
 - [Zooniverse Researchers & Moderators](https://www.facebook.com/groups/123295911357282/) &mdash; Private Facebook group that you may join.
 - [Zooniverse Backchannel Blog](https://zoobackchannel.wordpress.com/) &mdash; Private blog you may request to join.
 Posts are relatively rare and often concerned with technical details of handling Zooniverse data.
-- [17 Tools for Social Media](https://www.quicksprout.com/2015/08/14/17-tools-thatll-take-your-social-media-marketing-results-to-the-next-level/) &mdash; Social media is important, but can also be time-consuming.
-These tools can help you pre-schedule, analyze, and get the most out of your posts.
 - [The Power of a Challenge](http://blog.zooniverse.org/2015/08/31/sunspotter-citizen-science-challenge-update-zooniverse-volunteers-are-overachievers/) &mdash; A challenge that got 650,000 classifications in a weekend.
 - [Zooniverse "Meta" Publications](https://zooniverse.org/about/publications) &mdash; for those wishing to know a lot more about research into the practice of citizen science.
 (Click the "Meta" link on the left side of the page.)
 - [Why We Don’t Have an ‘I Don’t Know’ Button](http://blog.snapshotserengeti.org/2012/12/14/we-need-an-i-dont-know-button/) &mdash; Volunteers often ask for some way to express uncertainty.
 Using Snapshot Serengeti, this explains why we want a best guess.